metaphorical/quantum-blox/readme.md

 ## What is it

-This is boilerplate for fully modular web UIs based on ReactJS + PostCSS with CSS Modules.
-Central piece is **Webpack**, which is connecting everything together, giving the technology that allows us to achieve full modularity and separation without any overhead.
+This is boilerplate for fully modular web UIs based on ReactJS and Redux + PostCSS with CSS Modules.

+Builds are done by **Webpack**, which is connecting everything together, giving the technology that allows us to achieve full modularity and separation without any overhead.

 ## Getting started with development